 10 ways to get cheaper car insurance

-Would you like to know how to get the cheapest car insurance deal?
+Would you like to know how to get a cheaper car insurance deal?
 See our cheap motor insurance article below.
 We hope that these suggestions will save you time and money.

 - Do not always go for the first deal you find.